 WWF advisory to buyers and investors of the Sinar Mas Group/Asia Pulp & Paper (SMG/APP)

-On May 30, the Anti Forest Mafia Coalition including WWF-Indonesia published a report that details how SMG/APP group uses corporate and individual proxies to expand its land banks.
+On 30 May, the Anti Forest Mafia Coalition including WWF-Indonesia published a report that details how SMG/APP group uses corporate and individual proxies to expand its land banks[viii].
 The Coalition has delivered this analysis to support the implementation of a recently published Presidential Regulation 13/2018 which requires all companies in Indonesia to declare their beneficial owners within one year.
 SMG/APP is by far the single biggest group in the Indonesian forestry sector, and as such, the Coalition considers SMG/APP´s transparency in compliance with the regulation as a critical step in better governance.

-WWF further recommends that companies and financial investors should avoid doing business with SMG/APP and its affiliates until the company is re-associated with FSC and a regular, truly independent third-party verification demonstrates significant progress against the FSC´s roadmap requirements.
+WWF further recommends that companies and financial investors should avoid doing business with SMG/APP and its affiliates until re-associated with FSC and a regular, truly independent third-party verification demonstrates significant progress against FSC roadmap requirements.